Abarim Publications' online Biblical Greek Dictionary

 Since confusing information — or information that's not part of a greater system or meta-entity — is still very much information, and information equals energy, and all living things are essentially based on information, a daimonion is a very seriously real entity in every sense of the word.
 It's not, however, a hairy, slimy, horny spirit who sits in the closet waiting to pounce on whoever goes for the cookies in the night.
 That is, of course, unless you believe so, because believing so manifests the very daimon.
 A daimon is not a real creature in the sense that a lion or a squirrel are real creatures.
 It's a false certainty, a certainty that has no reason for existing other than the misinformed or confused beliefs of some gullible or confused person.

 A perfect unity of human minds can only exist on a backbone of truth — and truth is a quality, not an entity.
-Truth consist of (a) verification of observation, and (b) convention of expression.
+Truth consists of (a) verification of observation, and (b) convention of expression.
 That's geek-speak for saying that truth can only exist about things that other people can confirm, and only when these things are expressed in ways that other people can understand.
 Or said alternatively: truth is not a doctrinal thing but a synchronicity thing, and exists only where two or more gather in Logos' name (Matthew 18:20) — and the name of Logos is a method, not a statement (Matthew 12:50, 18:5, Mark 9:41, John 5:43), which is why the first followers said they were part of The Way rather than The Club (Isaiah 35:8, John 14:6, Acts 9:2, 19:9, 19:23, 24:14, 24:22).
 It's also why no judgment should ever be based on the opinion of one, or why you should never ever confuse your own opinion with absolute truth, no matter how convinced you are (Matthew 7:1, Romans 2:1, 1 Corinthians 4:5).
 The latter is possibly the most powerful daimon of our world today.